amanmehara/programming/Dictu/README.md

 Dictu means `simplistic` in Latin.

 ### Dictu documentation
-Documentation for Dictu can be found [here](https://jason2605.github.io/Dictu/)
+Documentation for Dictu can be found [here](https://dictu-lang.com/) Github repository for Dictu can be found [here](https://github.com/dictu-lang/Dictu)

 ## Running Dictu
 ```bash